Set up AvaTax by Avalara to add automatic and comprehensive tax calculations to your Stripe orders.

 If you don’t already have an Avalara account, create one by registering at the Avalara Sign-up Page.
 After creating the account and logging in, you will receive an email with your Avalara account credentials.
 From that email, two specific items are needed to activate the Avalara integration in Stripe:

-- Your Avalara
+Your Avalara Account Number (production)

-- Your Avalara
+Your Avalara License Key (production)

 (You can also find these in your Avalara settings.)